What does certification mean?

 State Certification Programs

-Grapevine Registration and Certification Program from the California Dept. of Food and Agriculture
+The California Fruit and Nut Tree Registration and Certification Program from the California Dept. of Food and Agriculture.

-Grape Planting Stock Certification from the Washington Dept. of Agriculture
+The Fruit Tree Planting Stock Certification Program from Washington State Dept. of Agriculture.